lirmm/waves-core/docs/dev_doc/sample_code.rst

 Interact with services
 ----------------------

-You can interact with a waves-api instance by using coreapi.
+You can interact with a WAVES API instance by using `coreapi <http://www.coreapi.org/>`_.
-These examples show how to get a list of services or details of a service, a submission or inputs and outputs expected
+These examples show how to get a list of services or a service details, a submission or inputs and outputs expected.

 .. code-block:: python